Anabarhynchus albipennis: Description

-The body length of this species is approximately 10 mm and the length of the wing is 7.5 mm.
-This species is only known from the male holotype specimen.
+The body length is approximately 10mm, and the wings measure about 7.5mm in length.
+These species are known only from the male holotype specimen.

 Distribution

-This species is endemic to New Zealand and is only known from its type locality of Lake Pukaki.
+These species are endemic to New Zealand and is only known from its type locality of Lake Pukaki.

 Conservation status

 The Department of Conservation has classified this species as "Data Deficient" under the New Zealand Threat Classification System.